ztyyLV/web-twain-docs/faq/service-installation-issue.md

 ### Cause

-The current user account does not match the user account under C:\Users\account.
+The current user account does not match the user account under C:\Users\{account}

-In the screenshot below, the current user is owen_thinkpad_t480s, but the corresponding folder under the C:\Users is ThinkPad.
+In the screenshot below, the current user is owen_thinkpad_t480s, but in 'Command Prompt', the corresponding folder under the C:\Users is ThinkPad.

 ![service installation-2]({{site.assets}}imgs/service-installation-2.png)